tomwaddington/origin/docs/guidance/utilities.md

 ## Utility classes

+Isn't the syntax a bit long?
+Maybe.
+Or just clear and predictable.
+Writing HTML and CSS with Origin is supposed to be approachable for people who aren't admitted experts in CSS.
+By matching CSS syntax, we reduce the gap between what we've written and the CSS spec.

+One nice side effect of this is that our HTML starts to get busy when lots of classes are being applied.
+This is a good thing, because we should be thinking about our whole design system in terms of whole reusable [components]({{ site.baseurl }}/guidance/components), not just utilities.

 ## Classes
 Each utility class applies one value to one property.
 They're designed to do one thing no matter what.
 They're predictable, composable, and immutable.